Kyŏng Taesŭng: Causes

-Mun Kŭkkyŏm, who was impeached by Song Yu-in, had been appointed by Yi Ŭi-bang right after the military revolt and had contributed significantly to the establishment of the military regime.
+Mun Kŭkkyŏm, who was impeached by Song Yu-in, had been appointed by Yi Ŭibang right after the military revolt and had contributed significantly to the establishment of the military regime.
 He had maintained close ties with military officials for a long time.
 This suggests that those who were displeased with his impeachment were likely military men rather than civil officials.
-It may have been precisely because they were military men that they were able to openly show their dissatisfaction toward Song Yu-in, Chŏng Chung-bu's son-in-law.
+It may have been precisely because they were military men that they were able to openly show their dissatisfaction toward Song Yu-in, Chŏng Chungbu's son-in-law.

 These military men, resentful of Song Yu-in's overreach, may have supported Kyŏng Taesŭng.
 Even if they did not support him outright, it is clear they did not interfere with his coup.
 This is evident from the behavior of the Council of Generals during the coup.

 The Council of Generals had emerged as the highest ruling body after the military revolt and handled all major national affairs, including cases of treason.
-This function remained unchanged during Kyŏng Taesŭng’s regime.
+This function remained unchanged during Kyŏng Taesŭng's regime.
 According to historical records, "King Myeongjong was weak-willed and all state affairs were decided by the generals, while the king merely nodded along."
 These generals clearly referred to members of the Council.

-Considering the role and authority of the Council of Generals, if the majority of high-ranking military officials had been unhappy with Kyŏng Taesŭng’s coup, retribution would have followed.
+Considering the role and authority of the Council of Generals, if the majority of high-ranking military officials had been unhappy with Kyŏng Taesŭng's coup, retribution would have followed.
 However, no such records exist.
 Of course, there were some military officials who proposed removing Kyŏng Taesŭng, but their opinions were not accepted, indicating they were in the minority.
 Had the Council of Generals opposed him, his rise to power might not have been possible.
 In the end, Kyŏng Taesŭng's coup succeeded because he had the cooperation or at least the silent approval of many in the Council of Generals.

 Dictator

 After becoming the ruling military official, he weakened the Council of Generals, the existing top decision-making body.
 He continued to influence court decisions, visiting the palace for important matters.
 Though the king privately feared him, he constantly sent him lavish food, clothing, and treasures.
 All officials sought his favor, but Kyŏng refused official posts and remained in his private residence.
 But lacking a solid power base, Kyŏng Taesŭng lived in constant anxiety.
 Despite having seized power through force, he made efforts to appoint both civil and military officials fairly, which provoked resentment among other military officials and led to frequent conflicts.
-Though Chŏng Chung-bu’s faction was eliminated, military officials who had gained power under the regime openly opposed Kyŏng.
+Though Chŏng Chungbu's faction was eliminated, military officials who had gained power under the regime openly opposed Kyŏng.
 They argued Chŏng had empowered the military class and that Kyŏng had killed four top officials overnight.